The 5 Best Playground Equipment Pieces for Building Upper-Body Strength

 On the wall, you’ll see plastic perches for your hands and feet to help you move across the surface.
 Rock walls offer an exceptional full-body workout but are especially good for arm strength.
 Best of all?
 Kids are often too busy having fun to realize how much work they’re putting into it.

-Vertical ladders are just what they sound like — a wide ladder that you can use for climbing and other exercises, like L-sits.
+Vertical ladders are wide ladders that you can use for climbing and other exercises, like L-sits.
+Arch ladders are similar but have a slight curve to them.
 Climbing the ladder in repetitions is an excellent way to work your upper body and core.
 As for L-sits, you simply need to stand with your back to the ladder, grip a rung above you with your palms facing out and lift yourself up, sticking your legs straight out in front of you.
 This is good for your arms and core.

 Whether you’re trying to reach a lifting goal, maintain physical fitness, or get your child more active, look no further than the playground.
 With everything from the monkey bars to park benches serving as useful pieces of fitness equipment, you can work plenty of different muscle groups and target your goals without heading to an expensive, crowded gym.
 Enjoy the great outdoors while toning muscles and staying in shape.